nyaruka/goflow/docs/md/expressions.md

 Tries to convert `value` to a date.

-If it is text then it will be parsed into a date using to the default date format.
+If it is text then it will be parsed into a date using the default date format.
 An error is returned if the value can't be converted.